ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-06-09-metrics-references.md

 regress gpmw foreign, vce(cluster make1)
 reghdfe gpmw foreign, cluster(make1) noabsorb
 ```
-  - NB: this is not an example of clustering in a panel, just of the syntax.
+  - NB: this is not intended as an example of clustering in a panel, just of the Stata syntax.
-  - While not formal in any way, this example points out that clustering is not always conservative, _especially_ when the number of clusters is low (more on this below).
+  - While not formal in any way, this example points out that clustering is not always conservative, _especially_ when the number of clusters is low.

 4. Finally: